 Since spring is around the corner, the time has come to evaluate what we actually have.
 And what we do have doesn’t usually look too wonderful.
 In the winter our hair is often deprived of vitamins and is dehydrated.

 When it is cold outside, we more often than not opt for using hair dryers instead of letting the hair dry naturally.
-We wear hats, which don’t allow our skin to breath, and hair tends to fall out more.
+We wear hats, which don’t allow our skin to breathe, and hair tends to fall out more.
 The time has come to decide what to do with our hair.
 Cut it or flaunt it?

 Take a good look at your hair.
 There are several parameters you should evaluate before deciding to give yourself up to a stylist.

 - Slide your hand through your locks and pull it out.
 Got more than 5 hairs on your palm?
 Your mane is on its way to a sorry state.
 So, it needs help.
 The first aid is cutting.

 - Carefully study the ends.
 Got split ends which are longer than 1 mm?
 Go get a cut.
 NOT a trim – a good cut.
 Take off some serious length.
 Opt for a bob or even a pixie.

 - Take a look at the color.
 Roots have grown out and looked quite unpleasant, the rest of the hair is dull and dehydrated?
 Time to cut your locks as short as possible and even out the color.

 - Take one hair in your hand, squeeze the top between two fingers and slightly pull at the end with another hand.
 Did you break it?
 Go make an appointment with a professional hairstylist.

 Being upset about a haircut is useless.
 Hair will grow back.
 You will be in a much sorrier situation with dull and terrible looking hair in the summer.
 Summer offers all kinds of trials for your hair.
 Constant heat and sweating will do no good to your already damaged mane.
 So, if you want to go easy on your hair and let it grow thick and healthy, you need to sacrifice the damaged and dehydrated ends.